CCTV surveillance cameras can be hugely useful for business owners. For example, they can:

 2. Take into account the effect of your surveillance camera system on individuals and their privacy.
 Carry out a review to assess the impact of your cameras on individuals and their privacy, ensuring you aren’t breaking any laws and you are minimising any disruption or inconvenience to individuals.

 3. There should be as much transparency as possible about the use of surveillance cameras.
 You should consider installing signage informing people of the operation of cameras in that area, as well as ensuring you have a complaints procedure in place for individuals who aren’t happy with the surveillance.
 You may also want to be honest and upfront with your employees before installing cameras so that they don’t feel mistrusted.

-4. Clear responsibility and accountability for all surveillance activities is essential.
+4. Clear responsibility and accountability for all surveillance activities are essential.
 It needs to be transparent and obvious who is responsible for surveillance activities, with all staff aware of their responsibilities.

 5. You must have a clear and comprehensive policy in place before using CCTV cameras.
 This means putting together rules, policies and procedures to cover every aspect of your new surveillance activities.
 If there is ever a problem, this is the essential documentation you will refer to.
 You may want to include these policies in your induction programme for new staff and review your policies regularly.

 6. You shouldn’t store footage and images beyond those strictly required for the stated purpose of using surveillance cameras.
 This means that if you have stated that security is the primary purpose for installing cameras, you shouldn’t store footage related to anything other than security – unless you are able to justify it in this context.
 Any additional footage should be deleted, and you should be auditing footage regularly.